automl/hposuite/ROADMAP.md

 # Version 0.1.1

+* Add option to add custom filenames for plots
 * Clean up main README Optimizers table
 * Create detailed README docs for each Optimizer in a separate folder (add more details like continuations, etc.)
 * Add README for synthetic tabular benchmarks (mfh_tabular and bbob_tabular)